Vaisman solvmanifolds and relations with other geometric structures: Examples

 \section{Examples}

-Using the results in the previous sections we will construct many examples of unimodular solvable Lie algebras equipped with Vaisman structures.
+Using the results in the previous sections we will construct many examples of unimodular solvable non-nilpotent Lie algebras equipped with Vaisman structures.
 In particular, we will provide two infinite families of such examples, and also the classification of such Lie algebras in dimensions $4$ and $6$.
-We will also analyze the existence of lattices in these examples.
+We will also show the existence of families of lattices in these examples, obtaining in this way compact Vaisman solvmanifolds which are not diffeomorphic to the well known nilmanifolds arising from the Heisenberg groups (Example \ref{heisenberg}).

 Firstly, we would like to prove a general result concerning lattices in semidirect products, which will be frequently used later in this section.